dneuge/web-data-retrieval/README.md

 ## Early Deprecation Warning

-Modern Java (e.g. 17 or later) comes with good HTTP retrieval support already included which means you probably don't need this library unless you want to still want to support Java 8 or 11.
+Modern Java (e.g. 17 or later) comes with good HTTP retrieval support already included which means you probably don't need this library unless you still want to support Java 8 or 11.
 This project will probably not be developed any further, only maintenance release will be made when necessary.

 ## Examples